April Walking Tours

 (Back):

-In 1874 the white citizens of Alabama united behind Houston in his bid for the governor's office.
+In 1874, the white citizens of Alabama united behind Houston in his bid for the governor's office.
 His election as a Democrat returned self-rule to Alabama.
-During his two terms, the state's huge debt was reduced, property owners were protected from excessive taxation, and many other reforms were enacted that brought stability to the state.
+During his two terms, the state's massive debt was reduced, property owners were protected from excessive taxation, and many other reforms were enacted, bringing stability to the state.

-After Houston's death, his home was occupied only occasionally until 1937 when it was deeded to the City of Athens with some stipulations, one of which was that it should house a library and meeting place for literary and patriotic societies and should be known as "The Houston Memorial Library".
+After Houston's death, his home was occupied only occasionally until 1937, when it was deeded to the City of Athens with some stipulations.
+One of these stipulations was that it should house a library and meeting place for literary and patriotic societies and be known as "The Houston Memorial Library".

-Our next stop is CE Pools, The first weekend in April every year they have a grand opening where they grill hamburgers, chicken, and Hotdogs and Sue cooks her famous banana pudding and Butterfinger cake for their customers.
+Our next stop is CE Pools.
+Every year, the first weekend in April, they have a grand opening where they grill hamburgers, chicken, and hot dogs, and Sue cooks her famous banana pudding and Butterfinger cake for their customers.

 Our next stop was the 7th Annual Car, Truck, Tractor, and Cycle Show at TM Rogers High School.